Gaborone, Botswana: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types D and G. Be sure to choose the necessary kind.
-The majority of adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types D and G. Make sure to choose the necessary type.
+A lot of adapters that you can buy are just plug changers and expect your devices to convert the voltage themselves.
 If your electronics can't do that they could burn up.
-This one should be sufficient for most countries.
+This one is sufficent for most countries.

 Luggage scale to avoid fees